GMMan/jl-uboot-tool/docs/uart-loader.md

 |-- -- -- -- -- -- -- -- -- -- -- --
 ```

+**Note:** the starting fixed bytes of the raw response for this command is not
+set to a fixed value and is random.

 ### `0x04`: Unknown

 Does not seem to do anything, but does return a fixed result.
 Perhaps returns